elixir-europe/BioHackathon/interoperability/Development of a catalog of federated SPARQL queries in the field of Rare Diseases/README.md

 - having wikidata query facility running http://185.54.113.31:8282/
 - Shape Expression is definitely needed for endpoint resource
 - try to work on docker version

+## Summary of the hacking days
+---
+13 Development of a catalogue of federated SPARQL queries in the field of Rare Diseases

+Participants: Marc Hanauer, Tarcisio Mendes, Hirokazu Chiba, Rajaram Kaliyaperumal, Andra Waagmeester, Chris Evelo

+Expected outcomes
+We try to leverage the knowledge of Rare Diseases by using accessible Sparql Endpoint (Orphanet, Disgenet, EBI, wikidata, wikipathways, UniProt etc.) and provide a catalogue of relevant federated sparql queries.
+Main goals are to :
+- Provide a catalogue of  relevant resources in the Rare Diseases field, available through SPARQL -Describe Sparql Endpoint
+-Federated queries across sources

+Achievements
+During this Biohackathon in Paris, we set out to develop a documentation system/ catalogue for federated queries.
+We set up a wikibase system which will be avalaible as docker image. (about wikibase https://www.mediawiki.org/wiki/Wikibase/fr).
+The wibase system that includes blazegraph and  Wikidata Query facility.
+We arbitrary selected Orphanet, Wikipathways, UniProt,  Wikidata and a set of EBI resources as test case endpoints.
+This wikibase allows us to provide a starting point writing queries in natural language, describing sources to use and purposes.
+Queries in natural language were translated into SPARQL 1.1 federated queries across Orphanet, Disgenet, ChEMBL, UniProt and wikipathways SPARQL endpoints.

+The underlying process leads to several difficulties :
+Availability of sparql endpoint
+Sparql endpoint not allowing federating queries
+Even with queries exemple, lack of documentation and data schema to design federated queries.

+Those difficulties raise the needs and mandatory inputs to put in place the proper documentation and information embedded in the wikibase.

+The documentation captures
+A section where domain experts can request queries in natural language with a lot of details.
+The domain expert should describe in detail the needed resources.

+A description of the resources
+This should contain a well-described schema of all data that is needed to successful (federated-) SPARQL queries to answer the questions stated in proper English
+This should contain details of each SPARQL endpoint under scrutiny
+    Version
+    Brand
+    Contact details of administration and support
+    A yummy score for each SPARQL endpoint (yummydata.org scoring different endpoints according to availability and quality criteria).

+A section with  SPARQL query templates
+From each SPARQL query should also be possible to generate code snippets to embed the SPARQL query in a particular programming language such as follows:
+        Java
+        R
+        Python
+        Ruby

+Each SPARQL query run from this section

+Implementation
+We deployed a Wikibase docker system [https://github.com/wmde/wikibase-docker] We selected the peacock as our mascotte/logo.

+The Peacock SPARQL system runs at: http://185.54.113.31:8181/wiki/Main_Page It contains description of 5 endpoints (Wikidata, Orphanet, Disgenet, Wikipathways and UniProt) It contains 8 sparql queries exemple across different resource Request can be run at http://185.54.113.31:8282
+TODO: finalize and deploy the changes that were made to Wikibase to create Peacock docker